mmcknett/loggr/README.md

 A simple SPA using a firebase backend for logging time.

+The production app is currently hosted at: https://loggr-a3f89.web.app/

 # Development
 ## Setup
 You'll need the firebase CLI tools in order to setup and run emulators or make manual deployments.